Male prostitution: Clients of male sex workers

 Sex work clients are people who pay for sexual services.
 Before the mid-20th century, clients were invisible and shielded from public discourse.
 Sex workers face the double standard of people being critical of them for supplying sex, but not the clients for demanding/buying sex.

 Characteristics of clients

-Common reasons for resorting to buy sex include: fear of not being able to find other partners without paying them, attraction to adolescents, or having unsatisfying sex lives.
+Common reasons for resorting to buying sex include fear of not being able to find other partners without paying them, attraction to adolescents, or having unsatisfying sex lives.
 Overall, the rent boy would fill the sexual or emotional void that the client could be experiencing.

 Donald West explains three different scenarios in which clients may pay for a prostitute: